ajunlonglive/MoroutinesProject/Docs/README_EN.md

 ### Subscription events and methods
 Moroutines have the following events:
-- `Reseted` - is triggered when the moroutine resets to its initial state.
+- `Reseted` - fires when the moroutine is reset to its initial state.
-- `Running` - is triggered immediately after the `Run` method is called.
+- `Running` - fires immediately after calling the `Run` method.
-- `Stopped` - only triggers when the moroutine is stopped (but not terminated).
+- `Stopped` - fires only when the moroutine has stopped.
-- Completed` - Triggers when the coroutine is finished.
+- `Completed` - fires when the moroutine has finished.
+- `Destroyed` - triggered when a moroutine is destroyed.

 You can subscribe to any of these events when needed.
 The subscript method must match the following signature:
 ```c#
 void EventHandler(moroutine moroutine);
 ```
-The `moroutine` parameter will be substituted with the coroutine that caused the event.
+The `moroutine` parameter will be substituted with the moroutine that caused the event.
 ```c#
 var mor = Coroutine.Run(CountEnumerable());
 mor.Completed += mor => print("Completed");